att-comdev/ucp-integration/manifests/dev_single_node/README.txt

 # Note that /home/shipyard/host is where the host's pwd is mounted in the shipyard container.
 ./run_shipyard.sh create configdocs design --filename=/home/shipyard/host/deployment_files.yaml
 ./run_shipyard.sh create configdocs secrets --filename=/home/shipyard/host/certificates.yaml --append

-Please note: The deployment_files.yaml document may have the SiteDefinition document defined twice in it due to a bug in how the documents are gathered by Pegleg.
-Simply deleting the second copy of the SiteDefinition (at the very end of the deployment_files.yaml) will allow the documents to be loaded without a "conflict" response.